bedrock-crustaceans/Protocol-Documentation/docs/raknet/start.md

 ## How does RakNet work?

-Again, RakNet is a UDP protocol, this means that the [Packets]() that are sent, might not make it always.
+Again, RakNet protocol uses UDP, this means that the [Packets]() that are sent, might not always make it.
 Things like [Pings]() and [Pongs](), this doesn't matter!
 But for more important information, we want to make sure the clients(players) get that data.
 To combat this, RakNet uses [Frame Set]() packets.
 These split data up if its too big and also keeps track of what data didn't make it to the client and will resend it.
 This uses [ACK]() & [NACK]() packets which the client sends to either say it got this part of the data or is missing this part of the data.

 ## Handshake sequence